confluentinc/ksql/docs/syntax-reference.md

 **Description**

-Print Kafka-topic contents to the ksql-cli.
+Print Kafka-topic contents to the KSQL CLI.
 Note, SQL grammar defaults to uppercase formatting, to print topics containing lower-case characters, use quotations as shown in the example.

 For example:
 ```sql